brainit-consulting/chess/docs/Understand the modes of the BrainIT Chess Engine.md

 Easy/Medium/Hard do not use these extra terms.

+## Max Thinking search extras (Phase 2A/2B)

+Max Thinking also adds search-only improvements:

+- **Quiescence search** at leaf nodes (captures + checks only).
+- **Mate-distance scoring** to prefer shorter mates.
+- **Transposition table** for caching scores and best moves across depth passes.
+- **Mate-aware move ordering** (TT best move first, checks and high-value captures prioritized).

+Easy/Medium/Hard do not use these search extras.

 ## Why Max Thinking is stronger than Hard

 Hard uses a fixed **depth 3** search.
 Max Thinking uses **iterative deepening with a time budget** and can reach deeper depths (up to cap 7).
 In practice: